Home > Dance Pole Safety Info > Safety Gear

 They don't cover your palm or your fingers, so technically they're not really a glove.
 And they aren't meant to improve your grip, but rather to protect your skin.

-Personally, I love these arm warmers, but I'm not so keen on the actual gloves marketed for improving your grip.
-I don't think they're practical, and they don't do anything to actually help you improve your strength so you can improve your hold naturally.
-You can read my opinion on gloves vs gauntlets here.
+In fact, Your Pole Pal is not at all keen on the actual gloves marketed for improving your grip.
+They're not particularly practical, and they don't do anything to actually help you improve your strength so you can improve your hold naturally.
+You can read more about pole gloves vs gauntlets here.